PMH1974/single_file_manager/README.md

 If using "file_manager vs2.php" rename file to  "file_manager.php"

-Written by PHM with a lot of help from ChatGPT and Claude.ai
+Written by PMH with a lot of help from ChatGPT and Claude.ai